ForthHub/fep-recognizer/terms-and-datatypes.md

 `( c-addr u -- qt | 0 )`

 A recognizer tries to recognize the lexeme identified by the string `( c-addr u )` in the current dynamic context.
-It retuns a fully qualified token `qt` if successful, or zero otherwise.
+It retuns a fully qualified token `qt` if successful, or zero otherwise (if unsuccessful).

-A recognizer shall not have side effects that can be detectable by a standard program.
+A recognizer shall not have side effects that can be detectable by a standard program that is unaware of internal details of this recognizer.
+A recognizer shall return the semantically same results when executed repeatedly with the same arguments.

 ### XY.3.2 The Forth text interpreter